holochain/holochain/docs/specs/src/hwp_3_correctness.md

 talking to honest nodes so that you are getting an honest picture of the network.
 If all the nodes you are talking to are falsifying data...
 (then what?)
 If the first node you talk to is malicious you may never get any honest node.
-We are proposing the following solution: \[TODO:
+We are proposing the following solution: \[WP-TODO:
 ACB\]

 ### Human​ ​Error